-This TV has a decent color gamut, but it can't display a wide color gamut, which is disappointing.
-The EOTF doesn't follow the PQ curve properly, and almost all scenes are displayed brighter than they should be, including in Game mode.
+This TV has an okay color gamut, but it can't display a wide color gamut.
+The EOTF doesn't follow the PQ curve properly, and almost all scenes are displayed brighter than they should be, including in 'Game' mode.
 If you find HDR too dim, the 'Vivid' Picture Mode is a bit brighter, as shown in this EOTF.

-Unfortunately, the UM6900 has poor color volume.
+The LG UM6900 has a poor color volume.
 Colors aren't as bright as pure white, and it can't display dark, saturated colors very well due to the low contrast ratio.

-This TV has excellent gradient handling.
-There is some very slight banding, but this shouldn't be noticeable to most people.
-If you see banding, the Smooth Gradation feature can help, but it can also cause a loss of some fine details.
+Excellent gradient handling.
+There's some very slight banding, but this shouldn't be noticeable to most people.
+If banding bothers you, enabling Smooth Gradation can help, but it can also cause a loss of some fine details.

 Although some IPS panels can suffer from temporary image retention, this doesn't appear to be permanent as the IPS panel in our long-term test appear immune.

-The LG 49UM6900 has a great response time.
-There is some slight overshoot in some transitions, which can be noticeable in dark scenes.
+Decent response time.
+There's some slight overshoot in some transitions, which can be noticeable in dark scenes.
 The flicker of the backlight causes noticeable duplications in motion, which can be seen in the above photo.

 Update 06/17/2020: There was a minor mistake in our BFI scoring.
 It's been corrected, and the score has increased a bit.

-Like most lower-end LG TVs, there is no black frame insertion feature on the UM6900.
-The backlight always flickers at 120Hz, though, which helps improve the clarity of motion compared to a TV with no flicker.
+There's no black frame insertion feature on this TV.
+The backlight always flickers at 120Hz, though, which helps improve motion clarity compared to a TV with no flicker.